 Altai Resources Inc. ("Altai" or the "Company"), incorporated under the laws of the province of Ontario with a head-office location at 895 Don Mills Road, Two Morneau Shepell Centre, Suite 900, Toronto, Ontario, M3C 1W3.
-The Company is a resource company which at the end of year 2023 has an oil producing property and a gold property which is in the process of exploring and has not yet determined whether the property contains reserves that are economically recoverable.
+The Company is a resource company which at the end of year 2024 has an oil producing property and a gold property which is in the process of exploring and has not yet determined whether the property contains reserves that are economically recoverable.
 Both properties are in Canada.
+The Company has a wholly owned subsidiary, Altai America Inc., which is dormant.